 Faculty Perspectives on Course Content, Teaching Experience and Capacity, Professional Development Background, and Professional Development Interests preparing teachers to support dual language learners.
-Oregon early childhood degree program faculty are particularly interested in professional development related to working with children who have experienced trauma, children from diverse cultural backgrounds, children with special needs, and working with families exposed to trauma.
+Washington early childhood degree program faculty are particularly interested in professional development related to working with children and families who have experienced trauma and children and families from diverse cultural and linguistic backgrounds, as well as strategies for mentoring adult students and supervising students in clinical experiences.

-Oregon early childhood degree faculty were more likely to consider the inclusion of socioemotional development important, compared to other course content.
+Washington early childhood degree faculty were more likely to consider the inclusion of socioemotional development very important, compared to other course content.
 In general, faculty members reported feeling most capable of preparing teachers to work with preschoolage children.
 Across content areas, faculty members reported feeling least capable of